EthannYakabuski/AlienMine-BlastAndDash/README.md

 # Alien Mine: Blast & Dash
 2D miner/shooter and builder programmed in processing.

-HOW TO INSTALL:
-PRE ALPHA VERSION AVAILABLE
-version 0.9.1 is available in the /releases/pre-alpha directory for 32 and 64 bit windows computers

 HOW TO INSTALL (IN DEVELOPMENT):
 1. Download the zip of this github and extract